Move Me No Mountain: Soul II Soul version

-"Move Me No Mountain" was covered by British R&B band Soul II Soul and released in June 1992 as the second single from their third album, Volume III Just Right (1992).
-It features British singer Kofi (a.k.a.
-Carol Simms) and was a moderate hit in Europe.
-The song was a top 10 hit in Greece and Portugal, peaking at number seven and ten.
-In the UK, it reached number 31.
-Outside Europe, it peaked at number 29 on the Billboard Dance Club Songs chart in the US and was a top 40 hit in New Zealand.
-The accompanying black-and-white music video features Kofi performing the song behind or in front of a waterfall.
+"Move Me No Mountain" was covered by British musical collective Soul II Soul and released in June 1992 by 10 Records as the second single from their third album, Volume III Just Right (1992).
+It was produced by Jazzie B and features British singer Kofi (Carol Simms) on lead vocals and American singer Penny Ford on background vocals.
+The song was a top-10 hit in Greece and Portugal, peaking at number seven and ten, respectively.
+In the UK, it reached number 31 on the UK Singles Chart and number six on the Music Week Dance Singles chart.
+Outside Europe, it peaked at number 29 on the US Billboard Dance Club Play chart and was a top-40 hit in New Zealand.
+The accompanying black-and-white music video features Kofi performing behind and in front of a waterfall.

 Critical reception

-Larry Flick from Billboard complimented the "silky tones" of new vocalist Kofi, that empowers the song, "a hearty mix of the act's signature nouveau soul and state-of-the-charts house beats."
+Larry Flick from Billboard magazine complimented the "silky tones" of new vocalist Kofi, that empowers the song, "a hearty mix of the act's signature nouveau soul and state-of-the-charts house beats."
 John Martinucci from the Gavin Report declared it as a "laid back house-flavored track with Kofi's smooth vocals", adding that former Snap! member Penny Ford assists with the background vocals.
-A reviewer from Melody Maker opined that it's "all-too-slick" and the vocals delivered "sweetly but dispassionately".
-Andy Beevers from Music Week named it Pick of the Week in the category of Dance, viewing it as a "standout" of the album.
+The Stud Brothers of Melody Maker found it "all-too-slick" and the vocals delivered "sweetly but dispassionately".
+Andy Beevers from Music Week named it Pick of the Week in the category of Dance and a "standout" of the album.
 He also complimented the song as "an obvious choice" featuring "sweet soulful vocals".

 Dele Fadele from New Musical Express wrote, "...you can still rely on them for well-tailored grooves and universal sentiments.
-With new discovery Kofi's warm, earthy voice jousting against a string arrangement, "Move Me No Mountain" makes a case for long, languid summers and the resurrection of "Soul"."
+With new discovery Kofi's warm, earthy voice jousting against a string arrangement, 'Move Me No Mountain' makes a case for long, languid summers and the resurrection of "Soul"."
 Orla Swift from Record-Journal described it as "gospel-inflected", naming it one of the album's "strongest cuts".
-Miranda Sawyer from Select felt that it "skips along very nicely — sweet lovers' rock vocals (from reggae star Kofi) soaring over Soul II Soul's effortlessly clubby beat."
-Another editor, David Lubich, remarked that it shows "a glimpse of vocal talent".
-Tom Doyle from Smash Hits was less enthustiastic, giving the song two out of five.
+Miranda Sawyer from Select felt it "skips along very nicely — sweet lovers' rock vocals (from reggae star Kofi) soaring over Soul II Soul's effortlessly clubby beat."
+Another Select editor, David Lubich, remarked that the song shows "a glimpse of vocal talent".
+Tom Doyle from Smash Hits was less enthustiastic, giving it two out of five.